-In the case of Notes held by Spanish resident entities and deposited with a Spanish resident entity acting as a depositary or custodian, payments of interest and income deriving from the transfer and redemption may be subject to withholding tax, currently at a rate of 19 per cent., withholding that will be made by the depositary or custodian, if the Notes do not comply with the exemption requirements specified in the ruling issued by the Spanish Tax Authorities (Dirección General de Tributos) dated 27 July 2004 and require a withholding to be made.
+Pursuant to Article 61.s of the CIT Regulations, there is no obligation to make a withholding on income obtained by Spanish CIT taxpayers from financial assets traded on organised markets in OECD countries.
+However, in the case of Notes held by Spanish resident entities and deposited with a Spanish resident entity acting as a depositary or custodian, payments of interest and income deriving from the transfer and redemption may be subject to withholding tax, currently at a rate of 19 per cent., withholding that will be made by the depositary or custodian, if the Notes do not comply with the exemption requirements specified in the ruling issued by the Spanish Tax Authorities (Dirección General de Tributos) dated 27 July 2004.